aircampro/Pi_armadillo/README.md

 # Pi_armadillo
-is a project of tools and applications that will run on a linux box such as a rasberry pi or armadillo there are a series of data gathering routines which connect to spi i2c usb serial ethernet enocean BLE devices as well as hardwired pins
+is a project of tools and applications that will run on a linux box such as a rasberry pi or armadillo or NVIDIA jetson for more cpu intensive work there are a series of data gathering routines which connect to spi i2c usb serial ethernet enocean BLE devices as well as hardwired pins
 LoRa and enOcean remote sensors can be read such as temperature humidity, proximity switches on doors etc. then there is a series of mechanisms to transfer than information via telemetry iOt cleint server mqtt broker/server OPC BacNet etc.. various AWS AZURE YANDEX uBiDots machinist etc..